Mathematics 2B: Linear Algebra MATHS2004

 - Available to Visiting Students: Yes

 This course covers the fundamentals of linear algebra that are applicable throughout science and engineering, and in particular in the physical, chemical and biological sciences, statistics and other parts of mathematics.
+It is an essential course for intending honours students.
+The emphasis is on methods and applications.

 One degree examination (80%) (1 hour 30 mins); coursework (20%).